nsobczak/DSRE/README.md

 You have to go inside your heart to fight the beast and bring back the 4 heart sections in order to keep the heart beating.

+## Controls

+- Click on buttons with left mouse button
+- Move your character with WASD or arrows or left stick from gamepad
+- Attack with Q or left mouse button or gamepad right shoulder
+- Defend with E or right mouse button or gamepad left shoulder (still no animation but it prevents taking damage)
+- Pause with escape or del or start button from gamepad

 # TODO: